Nepal Tourist Visa:

 Food On Mardi Himal Trail: What To Expect

 While on the Mardi Himal Trek, High Route Adventure will arrange three meals for you.
 You will have a veg and non-veg option, and if you have any special dietary requirements, you can let us know during booking.
 Mostly, you will get simple Nepali traditional dishes and a few other international dishes made in a Nepali style.
-Let's see the common dish you can expect on the menu in the tea house.
+Let's see the common dishes you can expect on the menu in the tea house.

 Breakfast: Tibetan bread with jam or honey, Boiled eggs or omelette, Pancakes (plain, apple, or banana), Porridge or muesli with milk